williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 {% api_operation post api/v1/authn/credentials/change_password %}

-This operation changes a user's password by providing the existing password and the new password password for authentication transactions with either the `PASSWORD_EXPIRED` or `PASSWORD_WARN` state.
+This operation changes a user&#8217;s password by providing the existing password and the new password password for authentication transactions with either the `PASSWORD_EXPIRED` or `PASSWORD_WARN` state.

 * A user *must* change their expired password for an authentication transaction with `PASSWORD_EXPIRED` status to successfully complete the transaction.
 * A user *may* opt-out of changing their password (skip) when the transaction has a `PASSWORD_WARN` status.